groupDevices · Household

 A VPN adds a small overhead to each connection, since traffic is encrypted and routed through a server.
 On one device you barely notice.
 But with the kids streaming on two tablets, the telly on Netflix and someone on a video call, several encrypted streams compete for the same pipe at once.
 On a slow VPN that is where the buffering wheel shows up; on a fast one, everything stays smooth.

 So for a busy household, raw speed matters as much as the device count.
 NordVPN was the fastest VPN in our 2026 tests — the one we reach for when a home runs several HD streams in parallel, its 10-device cap plenty for most families.
-Surfshark and IPVanish are quick too, so you don’t trade speed for their unlimited plans; a fast provider is simply what stops “everyone online together” becoming “everyone buffering together”.
+IPVanish is quick too, so you don’t trade much speed for its unlimited plan; a fast provider is simply what stops “everyone online together” becoming “everyone buffering together”.
 Remember your broadband is the ceiling — a fast VPN just wastes less of it.

 How we ranked the VPNs for multiple devices